 Toronto Blue Jays designated hitter George Springer wasn't happy with the umpires in Tuesday's game against the the Boston Red Sox after they appeared to miss back-to-back calls during a 4-1 loss.

-The umpires called Springer out on strikes with the bases loaded in the second inning after ruling foul on the previous pitch he hit down the third-base line despite the ball appearing to be fair.
+The umpires called Springer out on strikes with the bases loaded in the second inning after the previous pitch he hit down the third-base line was ruled foul despite appearing to be fair.

 Springer, clearly upset with the called third strike, slammed his bat against the ground as he walked away from home plate.